Audio glossary

 Distortion factor | The harmonic distortion factor indicates how much the output signals deviate from the input signals, i.e. by what percentage they are distorted. |

 Dolby Atmos | The latest Dolby sound standard for home cinema.
-With Dolby Atmos, an unlimited number of sound tracks can be created in theory.
-Special attention is paid to a new sound layer - the sound can now come "from above". |
+With Dolby Atmos, an unlimited number of audio tracks can be employed.
+The defining feature of this format is the track meant to come from above. |

-Dolby Digital (Plus) | This is the Dolby codec for the digital transmission of 5.1 audio signals, especially during streaming.
-The newer Dolby Digital Plus standard also allows the transmission of 7.1. sound signals. |
+Dolby Digital (Plus) | This is Dolby's codec for the digital transmission of 5.1 audio signals, especially during streaming.
+The newer Dolby Digital Plus standard also allows the transmission of 7.1. audio signals. |

-Dolby Pro Logic | Describes an audio codec from Dolby.
+Dolby Pro Logic | An audio codec from Dolby.
 Dolby Pro Logic can decode room sound information from a stereo source. |

 Dolby Surround | Dolby Surround is an outdated analogue multi-channel sound system that can accommodate four audio channels in two soundtracks. |